louisvillemetro-innovation/Dockless-Open-Data/README.md

 - **EndLongitude** - rounded to nearest 3 decimal places
 - **DayOfWeek** - 1-7 based on date, 1 = Sunday through 7 = Saturday, useful for analysis
 - **HourNum** - the hour part of the time from 0-24 of the StartTime, useful for analysis

+See a sample CSV file of this data in this repo: [DocklessOpenData-Sample-Aug2019-Louisville.csv](https://github.com/louisvillemetro-innovation/dockless-open-data/blob/master/DocklessOpenData-Sample-Aug2019-Louisville.csv)

 ## Cities with Dockless Trip Open Data